2024 Peak Bloom

 The Washington Monument isn’t actually on the Tidal Basin, but because you can see it from nearly all the way around the Tidal Basin, and it is so vividly reflected when the water is still, it’s basically an honorary member of the Tidal Basin monuments.

-Fun Fact: It’s possible to go to the top of the Washington Monument for some spectacular views over the National Mall, Potomac River, and downtown Washington DC.
-I have more about Washington Monument tours here.
+Fun Fact: The National Park Service offers tours that take you up an elevator to the top of the Washington Monument for some spectacular views over the National Mall, Potomac, and downtown Washington DC (free, timed-entry tickets required).

 You can find out more about the Washington Monument here.